S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/objection.md

 {{define:objection}}

-Objections to proposals, decisions, existing [agreements](glossary:agreement) or actions, contain information about **certain or likely consequence of harm**, or about **other viable ways to improve**.
+Objections reveal information about **unintended consequences**, or about **viable ways to improve**.

-It's the accountability of individuals to raise potential objections.
+It’s the accountability of individuals to raise potential objections to proposals, decisions, existing [agreements](glossary:agreement) or actions.

 Withholding objections can harm the ability of individuals, teams or the whole organization to respond to [organizational drivers](glossary:organizational-driver).